delhoume/khufu/Readme.md

 Khufu is built with the great Mongoose library https://mongoose.ws/ (two files and you have a web server !), Libtiff (https://libtiff.gitlab.io/libtiff/#) LibJPEG (https://en.wikipedia.org/wiki/Libjpeg) and STB (https://github.com/nothings/stb/blob/master/stb_image_write.h).
-And visualization provided by the fantastic OpenSeaDragon project (https://openseadragon.github.io/)
+Web client visualization provided by the fantastic OpenSeadragon project (https://openseadragon.github.io/)

 The source code for both the server ```src/khufu.cpp``` and the sed parameter generator ```src/tiff2khufu.cpp``` is very simple.